surf-visualization/blospray/readme.md

       3D views each in interactive rendering mode will not work as the render server does not support this
     - Material/light/... preview rendering does not work
+* Rudimentary support for BLOSPRAY-specific volume, geometry and scene plugins
+* Rudimentary transfer function editing for volume data (by mis-using the ColorRamp node)
 * Camera
     - Perspective and orthographic cameras, plus OSPRay's panoramic camera.
       The latter is similar to Cycles' equirectangular camera, but without